Nada Kolundžija: Democratic Alternative (1997–2004)

 Kolundžija participated in the 1996–1997 protests in Serbia and became a founding member of the Democratic Alternative in July 1997.
 She was later chosen as a party vice-president.

 The Democratic Alternative participated in the 2000 Yugoslavian parliamentary election as part of the Democratic Opposition of Serbia (DOS), a broad and ideologically diverse coalition of parties opposed to Slobodan Milošević's administration.
 Kolundžija appeared in the fourth and final position on the DOS's electoral list for the Belgrade division of Palilula.
 The DOS won three seats in the division, and she did not receive a mandate.
 (Note: For the 2000 Yugoslavian election, one-half of the assembly mandates were awarded to candidates on successful lists in numerical order, with the other half assigned to candidates at the discretion of the sponsoring parties or coalitions.
 Kolundžija could theoretically have been given the DOS's "optional" mandate for Palilula, but the alliance distributed the mandates in numerical order, and the seat instead went to third-ranked candidate Miroslav Aleksić of the Democratic Party of Serbia (DSS).)

 The 2000 Yugoslavian parliamentary election was overshadowed by the concurrent presidential election, in which Slobodan Milošević fell from power after his defeat by DOS candidate Vojislav Koštunica.
 This was a watershed moment in Serbian and Yugoslavian politics.
 Kolundžija was subsequently appointed to the board of directors for Radio Television of Serbia.

 The Serbian government fell soon after Milošević's defeat in the Yugoslavian vote, and a new Serbian parliamentary election called for December 2000.
 Prior to the vote, Serbia's electoral system was reformed so that the entire country became a single electoral unit and all mandates were assigned to candidates on successful lists at the discretion of the sponsoring parties or coalitions, irrespective of numerical order.
 Kolundžija was given the sixtieth position on the DOS's list, which won a landslide victory with 176 out of 250 mandates, and was included in her party's delegation when the assembly met in January 2001.
 She served as a supporter of Serbia's government and was president of the assembly's foreign affairs committee.

 The Federal Republic of Yugoslavia was restructured as the State Union of Serbia and Montenegro in early 2003.
 A new unicameral parliament was established for the entity, and its first members were chosen by indirect election from the republican parliaments of Serbia and Montenegro.
 The Democratic Alternative had the right to appoint two members to the federal assembly, and its nominees were party leader Nebojša Čović and Kolundžija.

 The DA contested the 2003 Serbian parliamentary election on its own, and Kolundžija appeared in the eighty-ninth position on its list, which did not cross the electoral threshold for assembly representation.
-Her terms in the federal and republican parliaments ended in early 2004.
+Her terms in both the federal and republican parliaments ended in early 2004.
 She left the DA after a falling out with Čović and joined the Democratic Centre (DC), which in turn merged into the Democratic Party shortly thereafter.